 - Unique algal bloom patterns and algal species composition were evident (DFO), as were the changes in salinity and dissolved oxygen availability in numerous coastal areas.

-B.C. salmon farmers have a zero tolerance policy with respect to escapes and have virtually eliminated fish escapes, with only three fish escapes in 2015 - two Atlantic and one Chinook escaped in three separate incidents.
+B.C. salmon farmers have a zero tolerance policy with respect to escapes and have virtually eliminated fish escapes.
+Since 2011, B.C.
+Atlantic salmon farmers have reported 67 fish escapes, over 12 incidents.

 Salmon farmers work towards ensuring 100% containment of their stocks at all times, despite challenges from weather events and predator interactions with infrastructure.
 This is an important, not only because the safe protection of the farm stock is integral to the viability of salmon farm operations, but also because of the environmental concerns regarding escapes from the general public.